MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

         -supportedCountries @( "supported countries (f.eks. us,ca)" )
     $validationResults | Write-Host -ForegroundColor Red

-All array paramaters can also be specified as a comma separated string.
+All array paramaters can also be specified as a comma-separated string.

-Please include app + all library apps in both previousApps and apps and please include all countries on which you want to validate.
+Please include app and all library apps in both previousApps and apps and please include all countries on which you want to validate.

 > [!NOTE]
 > The Run-AlValidation cannot see whether the affixes to specify have been correctly registered with Microsoft using your MPN ID and app publisher name, please make sure registration is in place.